A thinking companion to the PMA Blueprint — looking at the years to 2050.

 Most of the futures above are generic.
 A few of them are deeply specific to Maine, and PMA could lead globally on each.

 Few museums on the eastern seaboard are positioned for this combination.
 PMA is.
+LEVER’s building gives the place.
+The intelligence layer described in this paper gives the place a voice that scales with it.

 The expansion’s most original move may not be more square footage.
 It is a sharper answer to why here.